Fleak SQL Language Reference

 [;]

-as the source_table to represent the input data.
+Use records as the source table to represent the input data.

 Query Components